rknightuk/rknight.me/src/posts/blog/2024/2024-05-30-the-converse-experiment-report-one.md

 Then this month on the 20th, 254 days after, I noticed the insoles are starting to wear a bit thin which is fine for now, but I may need to retire them soon.

+Just for [Andrew](https://canion.blog/), this works out at a cost of 19p per day.

 Yes, I took notes on when things started to break because I've never had the opportunity to measure this before.
 I will report back when they are no more.